JimmyCerone/ideaBank/202103131812 - The global supply chain results in misaligned incentives.md

 - What could this mean in light of [[03-04-2021 - Unbundling your phone into separate functions]]?
 Are there hidden downsides to that?
 - I think books like [[The Hidden Life of Trees]] pose interesting alternatives to current #Systems. [[Seaton]] talks about #Permaculture as well and how things can synergistically outproduce what you'd expect.
 - I have to wonder if this is more recognized than I think.
 Could this actually be an intended outcome of our current system if the theory that [[03062021 - Business is a war that not everyone is cut out for]] is true?
 - This is kind of a corollary to [[202103131701 - Evil causes most of its harm indirectly]].
 The intention may not be to destroy local #Community, but the incentives are setup to do so.
-And we know how that ends thanks to [[Nudge]].
+And we know how that ends thanks to [[Nudge by Richard Thaler and Cass Sunstein]].